Big Horn Mine Trail & Vincent's Cabin

 Where is Big Horn Mine?

-Big Horn Mine is in the heart of Angeles National Forest, with the parking area at Vincent Gap.
-Use this trailhead address:
+Big Horn Mine is in the heart of Angeles National Forest, with the parking area at Vincent Gap off of CA-2.

-There are primitive toilets at the Vincent Gap parking area.
+There are primitive toilets but no water fills at the trailhead.

 Gear for the Hike